parkermoe/dimensiondweller.github.io/index.md

 # Welcome to My Page!

+Hello!
+I'm Parker Moesta.

-Hello, my name is Parker Moesta.
-I'm a data science enthusiast currently wrapping up my M.Sc in Data Science at the University of Michigan - School of Information.
-My academic journey began with an undergraduate degree in Economics, where I developed a keen interest in consumer sentiment, specifically in relation to greenwash advertising.
-This interest sparked my first foray into data analysis and research.
+I'm an Data Scientist and AI enthusiast currently wrapping up my M.Sc in Data Science at the University of Michigan - School of Information.
+My journey began with an undergraduate degree in Economics where I delved into research around consumer sentiment, specifically around greenwash advertising and the downstream effects that had on shareholder value.
+During these years is where I laid my foundation in mathematics, statistics, and research.

-To deepen my understanding of analytics, I pursued an M.Sc in Business Analytics.
-This journey led me to the world of discrete event simulation and resulted in a research paper presented at the 4th North American International Conference on Industrial Engineering and Operations Management (IEOM).
+In pursuit of a deeper understanding of analytics, I embarked on an M.Sc in Business Analytics.
+This academic endeavor facilitated my immersion into advanced statistics, optimization techniques, and simulation theory, marking my initiation into the multifaceted realm of Data Science.
+The zenith of this scholarly phase was my exploration of discrete event simulation, which culminated in a research paper that I presented at the esteemed 4th North American IEOM Conference

-Recently, my passion has been focused on building complex and challenging deep learning models, particularly those involving Generative models.
-I find great satisfaction in delving into the mathematical intricacies and implementation details of different architectures, as it allows me to fully understand and optimize these powerful tools.

-Outside of my academic and professional pursuits, I am an avid backpacker, skier, and rock climber.
-These activities provide a balance to my life, fostering creativity and enthusiasm in my work.
+But what really drives me?
+It's the magic behind building deep learning models.
+I find it incredibly fulfilling to construct complex architectures from scratch.
+There's something beautiful about the mathematical intricacies woven into these models.
+This fascination keeps me on my toes, continuously learning and staying abreast of the latest research.

+When I'm not tinkering with models or poring over the latest AI research, you'll find me backpacking, skiing, or rock climbing.
+These activities offer a well-needed balance, igniting creativity and passion in my work.

-On this site, you'll find a collection of my projects and blog posts that demonstrate my skills and interests in data science.
-Feel free to explore, and don't hesitate to reach out if you have any questions or just want to chat!
+On this page, you'll find a collection of my projects and musings, each reflecting my skills and interests in data science and AI.
+So, feel free to explore!
+If you have any questions or just fancy a chat about the wonderful world of AI, don't hesitate to reach out!

 # Education